roangelo.net

 - Kant, geometry, philosophy, and grammar

-The False Presumption of a Frameless Picture
+The Fallacy (false presumption) of a Frameless Picture

-What a squirrel thinks is something we cannot -- i.e. it is logically impossible ('logically possible' means describable (Schlick)) -- imagine: human thought without concepts is impossible, but concepts without language, also unimaginable, appear more than possible ("If one sees the behavior of a living thing, one sees its soul" (PI § 357); "We only say of a human being and what is like one that it thinks" (ibid. § 360)). "... and what is like a human being": we see the squirrel's anatomy and its behavior.
+What an animal thinks is something we cannot imagine ('logically possible' means describable).
+Human thought without concepts is impossible, but concepts without language appear more than possible.
+We see the animal's anatomy and its behavior: we make analogies ("If one sees the behavior of a living thing, one sees its soul ....
+We only say of a human being and what is like one that it thinks" (PI §§ 357, 360)).

 Percepts without concepts are blind.
 (Kant)